NoorieAyeshaM/attendance_system/README.md

 11.TROUBLESHOOTING:

-* Database Connection Issues: Error:- Error connecting to database: <details>
+* Database Connection Issues: Error:- Error connecting to database

-Solution: Ensure MySQL server is running.
+Solution: * Ensure MySQL server is running.

-Verify the database credentials (username, password, host, and database name).
+          * Verify the database credentials (username, password, host, and database name).

-Check if the attendance_system database and attendance table exist.
+          * Check if the attendance_system database and attendance table exist.

 * Camera Not Accessible: Ensure no other application is using the camera.

-*  MySQL Query Errors: Error:- Error marking attendance: <details>
+*  MySQL Query Errors: Error:- Error marking attendance

-Solution: Verify the attendance table schema matches the INSERT query fields.
+Solution: * Verify the attendance table schema matches the INSERT query fields.

           * Face Not Recognized: Issue:- Known faces are not being detected.

-Solution:

-Ensure the face data was included when the model was trained.
+Solution: * Ensure the face data was included when the model was trained.

-Check lighting conditions and camera angle for clear face visibility.
+          * Check lighting conditions and camera angle for clear face visibility.